A coat of gold, a coat of red

 - Joe Bethancourt's version of "Silver Dagger", ostensibly more violent than the 19th century American traditional.

-- "The St. Steven's Day Murders" - The Chieftans with Elvis Costello
+- "The St. Steven's Day Murders" - The Chieftanis with Elvis Costello

-- "Down By The River" - By Neil Young
+- "Down By The River" - Neil Young

-- "Hurricane" by Bob Dylan is more of a framed-for-a-murder ballad, based on the true story of Rubin Carter.
+- "Hurricane" by Bob Dylan from Desire is more of a framed-for-a-murder ballad, based on the true story of Rubin Carter.

-- His earlier "The Lonsesome Death of Hattie Carrol" and "The Ballad of Hollis Brown," from his album ''The Times, They Are A'Changin'" are both Ripped from the Headlines examples, the first chronicling the senseless murder of a poor black maid by a white aristocrat, the second recounting the story of a man who kills his wife, children, and himself because he can't afford to feed them anymore.
+- His earlier "The Lonesome Death of Hattie Carrol" and "The Ballad of Hollis Brown," from his album ''The Times They Are A-Changin''" are both Ripped from the Headlines examples, the first chronicling the senseless murder of a poor black maid by a white aristocrat, the second recounting the story of a man who kills his wife, children, and himself because he can't afford to feed them anymore.